 Opening Hours: Tuesday – Saturday (11:30 am – 2:30 pm; 5:30 pm – 9:30 pm)

 Ghost Donkey, Auckland CBD

 A playful tequila and mezcal bar, Ghost Donkey’s is the latest for Auckland’s unquenchable appetite for Mexican food.
-The bright, kitschy space is a hub of $16-for-two tacos driven by primary flavours like baja kingfish, grilled artichoke, and a spicier-than-usual version of the classic al pastor.
-Pair those up with a bowl of salmon and coconut ceviche, or a bacon wrapped hotdog with refried beans and picco de gallo.
+The bright, kitschy space is a hub of $16-for-two tacos driven by primary flavours like crumbed marketfish, grilled jackfruit and a spicier-than-usual version of the classic al pastor.
+Pair those up with some Mexican fried chicken or the signature Ghost Donkey bowl with chickpea & bean fritters, charred pineapple, and sikkil pak.

 Address: Commercial Bay Level 2/1 Queen Street, Auckland CBD, Auckland 1010, New Zealand

 Opening Hours: Monday – Wednesday (5 pm – 10 pm); Thursday – Sunday (12 pm – 10 pm)

 Our Land Is Alive, Grafton

 Another hotel restaurant, and yet another celebration of Aotearoa heritage (notice a trend yet?).
 This time it’s in the lush Cordis Auckland, with a sharp focus on local flora and fauna expressed through some of New Zealand’s all-time favourite dishes.
 As such, the kitchen delivers on both the homely vibe and the type of food one would expect if they were eating in a traditional Aotearoa household.